Intelsat 708

 Intelsat 708 was a telecommunications satellite built by the American company Space Systems/Loral for Intelsat.
-It was destroyed on February 15, 1996 when the Long March 3B launch vehicle failed while being launched from the Xichang Satellite Launch Center in China.
-The launch vehicle veered off course immediately after liftoff and struck a nearby village, officially killing at least six people.
+It was destroyed on 15 February 1996 when the Long March 3B launch vehicle failed while being launched from the Xichang Satellite Launch Center in China.
+The launch vehicle veered off course immediately after liftoff and struck a hillside, right near the main gate of the Xichang Satellite Launch Center, damaging buildings on the territory of the launch center and flattening the Mayelin Village, killing at least six people.